Materials-Consortia/OPTIMADE/optimade.rst

   The purpose is to provide a way to add explanations and clarifications to a definition without having to regard it as a new definition.
   For example, these annotations to the description MAY be used to explain why a definition has been deprecated.

+**OPTIONAL keys:**

 - :field:`standard`: Dictionary.
-  This field is used to define the unit symbol using a preexisting standard.
+  This field is used to express that the unit is part of a preexisting standard.
   The dictionary has the following format:

   **REQUIRED keys:**